ravgotrasahil/ravgotrasahil-github.io/teaching/learnR/tables/tables.md

     ## x dplyr::filter() masks stats::filter()
     ## x dplyr::lag()    masks stats::lag()

-If you see a similar set of messages to what’s shown above, you’re good to go\!
+If you see a similar set of messages to what’s shown above after the `##` symbols, you’re good to go\!

 But if you haven’t installed the `tidyverse` library, executing this command will give you an error.
 To avoid the error, you’ll first need to